Alf Engers

+Early life and early career

 He was expelled from school for "misbehaving on every level" and received his first Road Time Trials Council (RTTC) official written warning at 16.

 He started club cycling, joining the Barnet CC, in 1952.
-In 1961 he was offered and took up an independent contract with Ted Gerrard Cycles for the 1962 season - independent status was a halfway stage between amateur and professional.
+In 1961, he was offered and took up an independent contract with Ted Gerrard Cycles for the 1962 season—independent status was a halfway stage between amateur and professional.
 Work and family commitments meant he rode only two races that season.
 He applied to be reinstated as an amateur in 1963 but was refused.
 He applied and was rejected every year, hampering his cycling career, until being reinstated as an amateur for 1968.

 Engers' career included track racing - he raced against Tom Simpson and Barry Hoban at Herne Hill velodrome in 1963 and he won medals in the national pursuit championship.
-In July 1969 he won the national kilometre time trial on the track.
+In July 1969, he won the national kilometre time trial on the track.
 His 1959 25 mi time-trial record of 55m 11s, set when he was 19, was ridden on an 84 in fixed wheel gear.

-Early racing

 Engers rode his first 25 mi time-trial on a course starting at Bignall's Corner, at the junction of the A1 and A6 between London and Hatfield.
 He finished in 1h 12m, riding on a bicycle with derailleur gears, which he was told by older riders added two minutes to his time.
 Thinking at the time was that it was faster to ride a lighter bike with a single gear and no freewheel.

 He also trained by the dictum of the day, which was that every extra mile counted.

 At first Engers had no preference for either time-trialling or road racing.
 Then he saw two leading brothers, the Higginson twins, riding a national championship.

-In 1953 he rode his first 25 mi race in less than an hour, riding a 78 in gear fixed wheel, the highest gear he had ridden.
+In 1953, he rode his first 25 mi race in less than an hour, riding a 78 in gear fixed wheel, the highest gear he had ridden.
 In 1959 he beat the record for the distance with 55m 11s.